Jake Burger Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff ranks 27th in the league with a collective 7.9 strikeouts per nine innings.

-- The Athletics have the last-ranked team ERA among all MLB pitching staffs (6.05).
+- The Athletics have the last-ranked team ERA across all MLB pitching staffs (6.04).

 © 2023 Data Skrive.
 All rights reserved.